DotNetDevs/Synology/README.md

 # Synology #

-This is a Synology API Wrapper for .NET.
+This is an implementation of Synology APIs for .NET projects.

 ## Pull request will be accepted only if targeting `dev` branch. ##